 Launched in 1977, the two Voyager spacecraft explored Jupiter, Saturn, Uranus, and Neptune.
 Voyager 1 entered interstellar space on August 25, 2012.

-Key participants in the Voyager program tell the story of the building of the vehicles and their controlled wanderings through the solar system.
-There are several points in the interviews where various interviewees come to tears as they tell their story.
-The raw fact that human beings and some of our creations have left the Earth is awesome.
-As The Farthest tells its story with voices and images, that feeling of awe, of overwhelm, of humility deepens.
+Key participants in the Voyager program tell the story of building the vehicles, and their controlled wanderings through our solar system.
+There are several points in the interviews where some interviewees come to tears as they tell their story.
+They are deeply moved by the raw fact that human beings and some of our creations have left the Earth.
+As The Farthest tells its story with voices and images, that feeling of awe, of overwhelm, of humility deepens—for the interviewees and us viewers.

 There are two or three oblique references in The Farthest to the environmental degradation of Earth by human beings.
 It is clear that our ignorance, greed, and carelessness has done and continues to cause irreversible damage to our ecosphere.
 The only question is the scale of impact this damage will eventually create.
-But, we can peacefully rest in the knowledge that somewhere in the multiverse, human-created radio waves and space craft may be found, and that someone, somewhere will acknowledge our existence.
+But, we can peacefully rest in the knowledge that somewhere in the multiverse, human-created radio waves and space craft may be found, and that someone will note our brief existence.